mayuripandey/Geospatial-Database/README.md

-This project is done using a free tool GRASS GIS, to find different location specific features of earth´surface.
+This project is done using a free tool GRASS GIS, to find different location specific features of earth´surfaces.
 # Geospatial-Database